It Starts With My Own Celiac Story

 According to Dr. Alessio Fasano, director of the Center for Celiac Research at MassGeneral Hospital for Children, gluten/gliadin creates a leaky gut in everyone.

-That is because exposure to gluten in every body (not just those who are gluten-intolerant or have gluten-intolerant genes) instigates the release of a substance called “zonulin” in your intestines.
+It’s because exposure to gluten in every body (not just those who are gluten-intolerant or have gluten-intolerant genes) instigates the release of a substance called “zonulin” in your intestines.

 This chemical tells your gut lining to “open up.”